 - No state income-tax

-Florida is a fantastic place to live in, and many people are relocating there from New York, New Jersey, Pennsylvania, and Massachusetts.
+Florida is one of the most fantastic areas to live in, and every year, many people are relocating there from New York, New Jersey, Pennsylvania, and Massachusetts.
 In Florida, the housing market is relatively cheap since there is no state income-tax.
-This means most of the items are relatively low.
+This means property taxes and most of the items are relatively low.

 In Florida, there are fantastic activities all year, even during the winter months.
 For people who love sports and other recreation activities, this is a great state.
 The beach is never far away and there are several attractive country clubs which offer healthy activities to all ages.
 For example, The Preserve at the Ironhorse is a beautiful golf and country club located in West Palm Beach, Florida.
 It is a friendly club that offers several activities for both young and senior citizens.
-If you are looking for a beautiful place to enjoy playing golf, tennis or swimming, The Preserve at Ironhorse is an excellent place to join.
+If you are looking for a beautiful place to live and enjoy playing golf, tennis, or swimming, The Preserve at Ironhorse is an excellent place to join.

-Florida weather is impressive, but the state has significant hurricane potential.
-Though hurricanes can hit or miss if you are living in Florida, you will eventually cross paths.
+Florida weather is impressive, but the state has a significant hurricane season.
+Though hurricanes can hit or miss if you live in Florida, you will eventually cross paths.
 Many Florida residents have become numb to the event of hurricanes but to a person moving to Florida, it may be something worth considering whether you’d be willing to handle.